 In most cases, you can just tell us your name at the reception desk.
 If we are using Eventbrite for registration, you can either print your ticket, show it to us on your mobile device, or just tell us your name at the reception desk.

-If the event will be held in a large venue, and we feel confident that it is unlikely to be filled to capacity, we do not require registration.
+If the event will be held at a large venue, and we feel confident that it is unlikely to be filled to capacity, we do not require registration.
 This also speeds up the entrance process for events with hundreds of attendees.
 That said, we still recommend that you arrive early to secure your seat.

 Yes, please let us know if you need to cancel or make changes to your reservation.
 This may allow us to give your seat to someone on the waitlist.
 You can call us at (416) 966-1600 or email firstname.lastname@example.org to cancel or make changes to your reservation.